-Tax avoidance and future profitability
+Tax aggressiveness, current profitability components, and future profitability

 Coauthor(s): Urooj Khan, Andy Schmidt.

 Do firm managers invest the savings from tax avoidance in positive net present value projects